Trousseau-io/docs.trousseau.io/docs/trousseau/secretmanagement.md

 | KMS Provider with Encryption at rest       | :material-close: | :material-close: | :material-check: [1] | :material-close: |
 | KMS Provider with Plugin for external KMS  | :material-check-all: | :material-check: [2] | :material-check-all: | :material-check: [3] |

-**Legend:**
+??? info "Legend"

   - :material-close: used when does not mitigate the related component
   - :material-check: used when mitigate has caveat(s)
   - :material-check-all: used when mitigation has no caveat

-**Notes:**
+??? note "Notes"

   - [1] including offline attack if encryption key is not recovered
   - [2] only if KMS Provider Plugin is configured with no caching otherwise DEKs will be in memory and in clear text
   - [3] if the KMS is compromised, the DEKs can be decrypted allowing to decrypt the Secrets.
 Mitigation would be required to lockdown the platform.

 ## File System Encryption